Sambalpur: An eight-year-old girl student of a tribal residential school here died of burn injuries today after she fell into a hot curry cauldron.

 As soon as the news of the death of the girl spread in the area, irate villagers staged a road blockade near affecting traffic at Sambalpur and Naktideulo.

 However, sub-collector Kabindra Sahu and police personnel rushed to the spot and intervened after which the road blockade was lifted.

-Besides, steps would be initiated to appoint a doctor at the community health centre at Girishchandrapur and enrol the name of her mother as a cook for mid-day-meal in the school, Sahu said.
+Besides, steps would be initiated to appoint a doctor at the community health center at Girishchandrapur and enroll the name of her mother as a cook for mid-day-meal in the school, Sahu said.